Satisfy your craving, quench your thirst, and nourish your body with an oldie but goodie Orange Juice recipe!

 Storing oranges

 Storage depends on how ripe the oranges are.
-They can be stored at room temperature, in the fridge, or in the freezer.
+They can be stored at room temperature, in the fridge, or the freezer.

 - Whole oranges can last up to a week in a fruit bowl at room temperature.